36-hour GF chocolate chip cookies

 Preparing to bake.

-Bake the cookies for 18 minutes, or until the cookies have flattened and spread, and the edges have started to turn golden brown.
+Bake the cookies for 16-18 minutes, or until the cookies have flattened and spread, and the edges have started to turn golden brown.
 Don’t overcook!
 The middles should still be somewhat soft.
 Take the baking sheet out of the oven.
 Allow the baking sheet to sit on the counter for 10 minutes.
-Transfer the cooling cookies onto a cooling rack and allow them to cool for a few more moments.
+Transfer the cooling cookies onto a rack and allow them to cool for a few more moments.

 Eat warm chocolate chip cookies and feel grateful.
 Why not?